-The Particle Cosmology group at the University of Illinois explores the connections betwen the universe's workings on its largest and smallest scales.
+The Filippini group at the University of Illinois explores the connections betwen the universe's workings on its largest and smallest scales.
 We develop and employ “readout systems” for the cosmic laboratory: instruments to help tease out the signatures of new fundamental physics from astrophysical messengers.
 Recent efforts have focused on measurements of the cosmic microwave background (CMB), the afterglow of the hot early universe, from ground, balloon, and space.
-New efforts include technology development for CMB and THz observations.
+New efforts include far-infrared line-intensity mapping and technology development for future investigations.

 Our group’s research touches upon a broad range of topics bridging the domains of cosmology and fundamental physics.
 Our instrumentation employs cutting-edge technologies developed in condensed matter and engineering labs, including superconducting detectors and millimeter-wave optics.
 Our data analysis efforts involve large-scale computing and simulations.
 Students develop a wide variety of skills in a collaborative environment while addressing some of the highest-profile questions of modern cosmology.

 SPIDER is an ambitious balloon-borne instrument seeking evidence of primordial gravitational waves in the "B-mode" polarization of the Cosmic Microwave Background (CMB).
 SPIDER has completed two long-duration balloon flights over the Antarctic, with launches on January 1, 2015 (launch video), and Dec.
-22, 2022 (photos/video).
-Prof. Filippini served as PI for the second campaign.
+22, 2022 (photos/video); data from the second flight is under analysis.
+Prof. Filippini currently serves as SPIDER PI.

 The Terahertz Intensity Mapper is a long-duration balloon mission to study the history of cosmic star formation through intensity mapping at 240-420μm.
 The payload's KID spectrometer will be a technology pathfinder for Origins Space Telecope.
-Our group manages the TIM cryogenic system and contributes to detector design and forecasting.
+Our group leads develoment of the TIM cryogenic system and contributes to detector design and forecasting.

-The BICEP program has deployed a series of powerful refracting telescopes to the South Pole.
-These instruments have made the deepest (lowest-noise) maps to date of CMB polarization on degree angular scales, and set the most stringent constraints on primordial gravitational waves.
-The South Pole Observatory (SPO), a collaboration between BICEP and SPT, will bring unprecedented sensitivity to a broad range of CMB science.
+The BICEP program has deployed a series of powerful refracting telescopes to the South Pole that have set the most stringent constraints on primordial gravitational waves.
+SPT is a 10m reflecting telescope that has done groundbreaking work on the small-scale CMB.
+Together as the South Pole Observatory (SPO), these teams will bring unprecedented sensitivity to a broad range of CMB science.
+Our group collaborates on BICEP Array and the new SPT-3G+ camera.

 Our group carries out a variety of technology R&D to enable new observations of the universe.
 Notable efforts include characterizing the cosmic ray response of CMB detectors for future space missions (PICO), detector and readout development for CMB-S4, and development of an on-chip KID spectrometer for THz observations (Origins Space Telecope).